nationalparkservice/places-data/boundaries/README.md

 #### Updating a boundary in PostgreSQL

-Once connected to the server, run the following in Terminal to *update* a park boundary:
+Run the following in Terminal to *update* a park boundary:

 - Navigate to the directory housing the updated boundary file
 - SFTP into places_boundaries: